 A Letter From Me to You

 Hey!
-I'm Nicola, part-time Physiotherapist, full-time dog-mum, writer, novice photographer and permission giver.
+I'm Nicola, part-time Physiotherapist, full-time dog-mum, writer and nature photographer.
+I'm also the Stories Editor for Creative Countryside.
 And I'm here to share my personal journey of embodying calm, embracing simplicity and exploring happiness in my life.

 Each week I connect with my community by sending out 'A Letter From Me to You'.

 These letters are where I share my personal insights, wisdom (or lack of as the case may be) and lessons I'm learning along the way in my own life.

 This space is a little more personal than what I share on social media or my blog posts.
 And it's a space where I hope we can connect and get to know each other a little better.